likeablegeek/upcloud-api/README.md

 *Parameters*:

-* `storageuuid`: UUID for the storage template
+* `storageuuid`: UUID for the storage resource

 *PUT Data*: See the [UpCloud API documentation](https://developers.upcloud.com/1.3/)

 #### `cloneStorage`

-*Description*: Clone a storage template to a new storage item
+*Description*: Clone a storage template to a new storage resource

 *UpCloud API Endpoint*: `https://api.upcloud.com/1.3/storage/[UUID]/clone`